ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 > An API to rule them all, one API to find them, One API to bring them all and
 > in the darkness bind them.

+Note:

+Not all API architectures are built in the same way.
+Functional Requirements AND non-functional requirements have an impact on your design.
+In this presentation, we will try to present you the concepts and tools that seem useful to us to choose an API oriented architecture adapted to your challenges.

 ---

 ### Select your paradigm